SchoolsWeb SchoolsWeb

 2.4 RIDDOR Reportable Dangerous Occurrences

-Registered gas engineers (under the Gas Safe Register,) must provide details of any gas appliances or fittings that they consider to be dangerous, to such an extent that people could die, lose consciousness or require hospital treatment to the HSE via the appropriate form.
+Gas Safe Registered engineers must provide details of any gas appliances or fittings they consider to be dangerous anywhere where people could die, lose consciousness or require hospital treatment.
+This includes domestic premises.

 AssessNet Reporting procedure

-• A reporter will log the incident details on the AssessNet system.
-The Incident Centre refers to the School, Directorate and Service Area of the affected person.
+• A reporter will log the incident details on the AssessNET system.
+The Accident Centre refers to the School, Directorate and Service Area of the affected person.
 The physical location where the incident actually occurred is a free text box and this must be completed.
 Confirmation will be received by e-mail.

 • The reporter will forward the confirmation e-mail to the affected persons’ Headteacher, Manager / Establishment Manager / Supervisor in order to obtain details of follow up actions, witness statements and investigations and add these to the report when received back.

-• A member of the BC Health and Safety Team will follow up and investigate certain incidents as appropriate, but the onus is on Line Managers to record, report and investigate incidents and to ask for assistance if required.
+• A member of the BC Health and Safety Team will follow up and support the investigation of certain incidents as appropriate, but the onus is on Line Managers to record, report and investigate incidents and ask for assistance if required.

 • The level of detail of an investigation should be based on an assessment of how likely it is a similar event will occur and the seriousness of the incident (actual or potential harm).
 Minor injuries or near misses should not be ignored as these are often indications that a more serious incident is possible.